 By Robert G. Brody and Mark J. Taglia

-Brody and Associates regularly advises management on complying with state and federal employment laws including wage and hour laws.
-If we can be of assistance in this area, please contact us at email@example.com or 203.965.0560.
+Brody and Associates regularly advises management on complying with the latest local, state and federal employment laws.
+If we can be of assistance in this area, please contact us at firstname.lastname@example.org or 203.454.0560.